haydengunraj/COVIDNet-CT/README.md

 * Matplotlib

 ## Results
-These are the final test results for each COVIDNet-CT model on the COVIDx-CT dataset.
+These are the final test results for each COVID-Net CT model on the COVIDx CT dataset.

-### COVIDNet-CT-A
+### COVID-Net CT-A
 <p>
 	<img src="assets/cm-covidnet-ct-a.png" alt="photo not available" width="50%" height="50%">
 	<br>
-	<em>Confusion matrix for COVIDNet-CT-A on the COVIDx-CT test dataset.</em>
+	<em>Confusion matrix for COVID-Net CT-A on the COVIDx CT test dataset.</em>
 </p>

 <div class="tg-wrap"><table class="tg">